Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 What is the best sealer to use on a piece of paper glued to a piece of wood.
 I don't want to ruin the pictures I am putting on the wood.

 You could use decoupage or ModPodge glue.
 It comes in a variety of finishes like antique and matte.
 Or you could make your own glue using three parts of Elmer's white glue to one part of water.
-Some of the decoupage glues are sealers as well, but after gluing the paper you could also seal the project with a clear or matte acrylic spray.

 Use a water based polyurethane.
 Sand lightly between coats with a 250 or higher grit sandpaper